Annual Meeting 2017 General Information

 Downtown, the CTrain is free for ten stops along 7 Avenue SW.
 Click here to view the CTrain Map (the Free Fare Zone is clearly marked).

-Please visit the Canadian government visitors website at http://www.cic.gc.ca/english/visit for information regarding visas and eTAs.
-Travelers are advised to apply for a visa as early as possible.
-Please check with your local Canadian consulate or embassy to find out the earliest that you may apply for a visa by clicking here.
+Please visit the Canadian government visitor website at http://www.cic.gc.ca/english/visit for information regarding visas and eTAs.
+Travelers are advised to apply for a visa or eTA as early as possible.
+Please find your local Canadian consulate or embassy by clicking here.
+If you are not sure if you come from a country that requires a visa, please click here.
+Click here for specific instructions on how to apply for a Canadian visa.
+Check processing times by clicking here.

 To learn more about Calgary and all it has to offer, please click here.
 If you are interested in a self-guided, downtown walking tour through forty years of Calgary's history, click here.